mlswg/mls-architecture/draft-ietf-mls-architecture.md

 messages, and application messages are always encrypted in MLS.

-MLS avoids needing to send the full list of recipients to the server for dispatching messages because that list could potentially contain thousands of recipients.
+MLS avoids needing to send the full list of recipients to the server for dispatching messages because that list could potentially contain tens of thousands of recipients.
 Header metadata in MLS messages typically consists of an opaque `group_id`, a numerical value to determine the epoch of the group (the number of changes that have been made to the group), and whether the message is an